|

 Parish Choir

-• The choir sings at the 11:15am mass September through the Solemnity of the Body and Blood of Christ (Corpus Christi), adjourning during summer.
+• The choir sings at the 11:15am mass September to Pentecost, adjourning during summer.
 The choir is open to a wide age range but tends toward high school and older.
-We seek to expand in every voice type, particularly bass and tenor.
+We seek to expand in every voice type.
+Please see Choir Flyer.
+We are also recruiting for a professional schola cantorum which will sing at the second 4pm Vigil mass of the month, September to May.
+Please see Schola Flyer.

 • Repertoire of the choir spans a variety of styles but tends to focus on sacred music.

 • The choir supports the congregation and augments its singing with harmony and descant.
-Additionally, the choir sings nearly 500 years of choral literature, most often as prelude or offertory.
+Additionally, the choir sings 500 years of choral literature most often as prelude, offertory, or both.

-• Previous choral experience and ability to read music are helpful, but not required.
+• Previous choral experience and ability to read music are helpful.
 The choir moves quickly, and it will be necessary to respect the process of preparation through consistent attendence and attention to time.

-• For more information, please contact our Director of Music Ministries, Patrick Wickliffe, at 513-367-9086, ext.
+• For more information, please contact our Director of Music Ministry, Patrick Wickliffe, at 513-367-9086, ext.
 223 or pwickliffe@stjb.net.
-Please also see Sunday Liturgy for current Anthem Schedule, Rehearsal Schedule, and Service Music.
+Please see Sunday Liturgy for current Schedules and Service Music.

 Instrumentalists